solokeys/solo1/README.md

 # How do I get one?

 We are still working on open sourcing an implementation that anyone can cheaply build and program, just like with U2F Zero.
 This will be released soon.
+It will be easy to solder :)

 In the meantime, you can port the code to your favorite microcontroller, or support us by signing up for our Kickstarter.
 Our aim is to crowdfund enough to make an economic